Anthony Coburn: Later work

 He was the co-creator of Warship with Ian Mackintosh, a popular British television drama series that centred on the Royal Navy.
 The programme was aired by the BBC between 1973 and 1977.
 A book was also published in 1973 to coincide with the series.
 Another of his assignments was the 1965, six-part series Heiress of Garth, based on the novel Ovington's Bank by Stanley J. Weyman.

 Coburn produced the original pilot episode of The Onedin Line; his tasks included searching many inlets and harbours before finally finding, in Dartmouth, Devon, the schooner that would be the Charlotte Rhodes.

 Death

-He died in 1977 of a heart attack while producing the second series of the BBC period drama Poldark.
+He died in 1977 of a heart attack while producing the second series of the BBC period drama Poldark, and was due to move on to produce the final season of Z-Cars.
+Prior to his death, he finished writing a science fiction disaster novel called Gargantua, the first of a planned trilogy based on a rejected BBC pitch.
+It was published posthumously in 1977.

+In 2023, there was a proposal to install a memorial about him in his home town of Herne Bay.